 acupuncture, neutraceuticals, aromatherapy and physical therapy.
 She is a yoga

 practitioner and believes that yoga and meditation can be modified to the needs of the

 Jen Malloy, MA, ATR, LPCC

-Jen is a registered art therapist and licensed professional clinical counselor in the state of California.
-Jen received her MA in Expressive Therapies in 2012 from Lesley University and has had over 10 years of professional experience providing arts-based interventions in community mental health settings.
-She has worked with a variety of populations and specializes in issues related to chronic traumatic stress, PTSD, depression, anxiety, severe and persistent mental illness, as well as issues related to foster care and adoption.
-Jen currently serves as a Program Manager at Aspiranet Behavioral Health in Modesto, CA and will be starting a doctoral program in Counselor Education and Supervision in April 2019.
-Jen is working towards building a private art therapy practice in the San Joaquin valley.
+Jen is a Registered Art Therapist, Licensed Professional Clinical Counselor (CA), and Licensed Mental Health Counselor (MA).
+Jen received her M.A. in Expressive Therapies in 2012 from Lesley University and has had over 10 years of professional experience providing arts-based interventions in community mental health settings.
+She works with clients on issues related to chronic traumatic stress, PTSD, depression, anxiety, severe and persistent mental illness, chronic pain, and adoption.
+Jen currently practices counseling and art therapy at Deep Wellness Center in Modesto, CA. Jen is a Ph.D. candidate at Saybrook University, where she is specializing in Psychology and Creativity Studies.

 Download your free materials from our generous sponsors!